-- Greenhouse Gas Emission Control Regulation: establishing the B.C.
-Carbon Registry to monitor compliance unit transactions and enabling the issuance, transfer, and retirement of compliance units.
+- Greenhouse Gas Emission Control Regulation – Establishing the B.C.
+Carbon Registry to monitor compliance unit transactions and enabling the issuance, transfer and retirement of compliance units.
 This regulation also enables regulated operators whose emissions exceed prescribed limits to comply with the legislation by purchasing offsets from the market or funded units from the government.
-Moreover, offset units can be earned through the removal or reduction of GHG emissions by way of an approved emission offset project verified by third-party verification procedures; and
+Moreover, offset units can be earned through the removal or reduction of GHG emissions by way of an approved emission offset project verified by third-party verification procedures.

 Renewable and Low Carbon Fuel Requirements Regulation

 Fuel suppliers who each produce more than 75 million litres of gasoline and diesel combined are subject to various requirements under the provincial government’s Renewable and Low Carbon Fuel Requirements Regulation (the Regulation).
 These large producers are required, under the possibility of administrative sanction, to ensure that fuels have a minimum renewable fuel content by volume (4% for diesel and 5% for gasoline), and to meet targets for the reduction of the carbon intensity of fuels by 2020.